smarthomeNG/plugins/nuki/README.md

 ##### battery
-If you declare an item with the attribute `nuki_trigger: state`, this item holds the actual battery state of your Nuki lock.
+If you declare an item with the attribute `nuki_trigger: battery`, this item holds the actual battery state of your Nuki lock.

 * 0     (Batteries are good.
 No need to replace it.)